This information will teach you about the placement and care of your central venous catheter (CVC).

 - If you take insulin or other medications for diabetes, you may need to change the dose before your procedure.
 Ask the doctor who prescribes your diabetes medication what you should do the morning of your procedure.

 You must have someone 18 years or older take you home after your procedure.
-If you don’t have anyone, call one of the agencies below.
-They will provide someone to accompany you home, however there is usually a charge for this service and you will also need to provide transportation.
+If you don’t have someone to do this, call one of the agencies below.
+They will send someone to go home with you.
+There’s usually a charge for this service, and you will need to provide transportation.

 A staff member from the Interventional Radiology office will call you 2 business days before your procedure.
-He or she will tell you what time you should arrive at the hospital for your procedure.
+They will tell you what time you should arrive at the hospital for your procedure.
 If you are scheduled for your procedure on a Monday, you will be called on the Thursday before.
 If you don’t receive a call by noon the business day before your procedure, please call 212-639-5051.